 But while it was designed so propane liquid cylinders can be used with it, a full-sized propane tank can also be mated to the grill by way of an adaptor.
 Not just that, you can get a grill cover and stand so it can pass off as a full-sized cooker.

-Quite easily, the Q1200 is the most versatile and user-friendly grill I could find of those that were portable, and knowing the hardware is protected with a Weber warranty of five years (except for the two year coverage on the nylon handles) is a nice added bonus.
+Quite easily, the Q1200 is the most versatile and user-friendly grill most will find of those that are portable, and knowing the hardware is protected with a Weber warranty of five years (except for the two year coverage on the nylon handles) is a nice added bonus.

 ➡ Yes, any of Weber’s full size grills will have a better warranty, but you won’t find a better coverage on a piece of portable hardware in the price range of the Q1200.